electrode-io/electrode-native/docs/cli/github/create-ref.md

 * Creates the new branch/tag from the current tags or SHAs of the MiniApps/JS API Implementations listed in the target descriptor.
 * **Default** Interactive prompt to select `--fromBranch/--fromTagOrSha` option to be used.

-`--jsApiImplsOnly`

-* Only create new branch/tag for JS API Implementations.
-* **Default** Creates branch/tag for MiniApps and JS API Implementations.

-`--miniAppsOnly`

-* Only create new branch/tag for MiniApps.
-* **Default** Creates branch/tag for MiniApps and JS API Implementations.

 [github commands prerequisites]: ../github.md